 On Thursdays before noon, a special group gathers together in the Dale Horton Auditorium.
 Before their class begins, they’ll pray, sing a hymn and a special chorus, and then start adding insightful notes to an ever-growing collection they’ll be referring back to for years to come.

-The young men preparing for ministry take Ministerial Seminar (PR 101–402), consisting of a lab and a lecture hour, each semester.
+The young men preparing for ministry take Ministerial Seminar (PR 101–402), consisting of a lab and lecture hour, each semester.
 The class is designed to enrich and develop the students’ background for Christian service, to provide practical ministry training, and to give them the opportunity to learn under experienced men of God.
-They also vote on their own class president, vice president, and song leader.
+The students, who vote on their own class president, vice president, and song leader, also take time during class to pray for areas of the country where pastors and church plants are needed, as well as for existing churches to be strengthened in their effectiveness reaching people with the gospel.

 Dr. Dan Troutman of the Bible faculty instructs a ministerial lab on Tuesdays, which counterparts Thursday’s lecture hour.
 “While the lectures are practical in a broad range of potential ministries, the labs are primarily focused on preaching and presenting the Word of God to an audience,” he said.
 “Labs are more ‘hands on.’
 These are focused on specific preaching skills, and the men benefit from the experience of faculty who share biblical truth ‘for a living.’”